poppyclark/ridethereef/_posts/2020-10-26-typography-in-oat-milk-branding.md

 ![Oatly Range](../uploads/screenshot-2020-10-26-at-18.39.08.png)

-The font oatly uses stays consistent through the entire brand.
+The font used stays consistent throughout the entire brand, including in their yogurts, cold brews, ice creams and spreads.